povio/openapi-codegen-cli/README.md

 # OpenAPI code generation CLI

-**NOTE:** This CLI tool is specifically designed for custom usage within our organization.
-The generated code output is in alignment with our internal templates.
+**NOTE:** This CLI tool is primarily designed for use within our organization.
+The generated code output aligns with our internal template.
+If you are using this tool without our internal template, make sure to use it in standalone mode.

-Use this tool to generate code (Zod schemas, API definitions and React queries) from OpenAPI v3 specification.
-API definitions are customized to fit the REST client wrapper used in our Next.js template.
+Use this tool to generate code (Zod schemas, TypeScript types, API definitions, and React queries) from an OpenAPI v3 specification.
+API definitions are generated to use a REST client wrapper that utilizes Axios.
 React queries are generated in alignment with our code standards, without the need for explicit types.

 The tool partially leverages code from [openapi-zod-client](https://github.com/astahmer/openapi-zod-client) repository.